Trending Topics

 7. Health and safety

 Worker health and safety took on a new meaning during the pandemic, with the need to keep employees distanced whenever possible, and the ongoing concern over the health of those working in the same area.
 The principles underlying monitoring technologies used for machines can also apply in this area, with the ability to monitor employee locations on the facility floor, track close contacts, and even quickly and easily take and record employee temperatures.
 Innovative ways of using IoT manufacturing technology to keep workers healthy provide benefits for employees as well as the facility.
+Some predict that the use of AI may be used to generate individualized risk profiles for each employee, leading to personalized safety solutions rather than taking the one-size-fits-all approach.

 8. Flexibility and agility